 Survey.
 A property survey, also known as a boundary survey, is a precise, professional measurement of your land’s boundary lines.
 It is important for knowing property lines or building additions to a home.
 If the seller has an existing survey he/she will provide a certified copy as well an affidavit that the survey is correct and note any changes (such as an addition of a pool or shed) since the survey was last done.
 If the seller does not have one or is not providing their existing survey, the buyer usually purchases it at his/her own expense though it’s negotiable to ask the seller to purchase it at the seller’s expense.
 If you are a cash buyer, you can elect to not purchase a survey.
 If the home purchase is financed your lender will require a survey.

 Repairs Request.
 Buyers can purchase the property as-is or request repairs in the contract.
 If there are known issues with the property the buyer can include those repairs requests in the contract.
 For example, if a buyer notices a leaky faucet, broken door handle, or stained carpet, he/she can ask that the seller remediate those issues.
-It’s important to note that buying a home as-is does not mean that the seller cannot ask for repairs after doing a property inspection.
+It’s important to note that buying a home as-is does not mean that the buyer cannot ask for repairs after doing a property inspection.
 After the inspection is done during the option period an amendment is submitted to the seller to address newly revealed issues with the property.

 Residential Service.
-If the buyer is purchasing a home residential service (better known as a home warranty) he/she can ask the seller is to reimburse the buyer for a specific amount for a home warranty.
+If the buyer is purchasing a home residential service (better known as a home warranty) he/she can ask the seller to reimburse the buyer for a specific amount for a home warranty.
 Sellers know that this is something that will make the purchase of their home appealing and seldom negotiate against paying for a home warranty.
 In a competitive seller’s market, however, a buyer that does not ask for the seller to pay for the home warranty will help make the offer more competitive.

 Closing Date.
 The closing date is the date that ownership transfers from the seller to the buyer.
 This is the date that both parties sign the final paperwork to close out the transfer.
 You will often hear real estate agents say “at closing”, “the day of closing”, or “when you close” in reference to this date.